-I stay informed by the latest scientific understanding and research in psychology, coaching and the related disciplines, and try to ensure that this is continually reflected in my practice in ways that are the most helpful to clients.
+I stay informed by actively engaging with the latest scientific understanding and research in psychology, coaching and the related disciplines, and try to ensure that this is continually reflected in my practice in ways that are the most helpful to clients.

 Psychotherapy most often addresses issues that require time for exploration.
 Some examples are a sense of a lack of meaning, a persistent low mood or a sense of anxiety that has no obvious cause.